mafelstroh/angular-todo-list/README.md

 - Angular Material for UI components
 - Local Storage for data persistence

-## Development Server
+## Installation and Development Server

-Run `ng serve` for a development server.
-Navigate to `http://localhost:4200/`.
+1. Clone this repository:
+   git clone <repository-url>
+2. Navigate to the project directory: cd <project-folder>
+3. Install the dependencies:
+   npm install
+4. Start the development server: npm start

+Navigate to `http://localhost:4200/` in your browser to see the application.
 The application will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+> **Note:** Ensure you have an updated version of Node.js installed on your machine.
+You can verify your Node.js version with:
+> node -v